Problems of setting up business in Thailand

 Starting a Business

-Starting a business includes four procedures which take almost a month on average in Thailand.
+Problems of starting a business in Thailand includes four procedures which take almost a month on average in Thailand.
 Register the company name, deposit funds into a bank, obtain a corporate seal are some of the initial steps required to register the company as a legal entity.

 Dealing with Construction Permits